The periodicity conjecture for pairs of Dynkin diagrams: Calabi-Yau triangulated categories

 An object $X$ of $\cc$ is {\em rigid} if $\Ext^1(X,X)=0$.

 Let $d$ be an integer.
 The category $\cc$ is {\em $d$-Calabi-Yau} if there exist bifunctorial isomorphisms

 where $D=\Hom_k(?,k)$ is the duality over the ground field (this definition suffices for our purposes; a refined definition is given in \cite{VandenBergh08}, \cf~also \cite{Keller08d}).
+For example, the derived category of the category of coherent sheaves on a smooth projective variety of dimension $d$ over an algebraically closed field is $d$-Calabi-Yau if the canonical bundle is trivial.
 Let us assume that \begin{itemize} \item[(C2)] $\cc$ is $2$-Calabi-Yau. \end{itemize} In the sequel, by a {\em $2$-Calabi-Yau category}, we will mean a $k$-linear triangulated category satisfying (C1) and (C2).

-A {\em cluster-tilting object} is a basic object $T$ of $\cc$ such that $T$ is rigid and if each object $X$ satisfying $\Ext^1(T,X)=0$ belongs to $\add(T)$.
-If $T$ is a cluster-tilting object we write $Q_T$ for its endoquiver.
+A {\em cluster tilting object} is a basic object $T$ of $\cc$ such that $T$ is rigid and each object $X$ satisfying $\Ext^1(T,X)=0$ belongs to $\add(T)$.
+If $T$ is a cluster tilting object, we write $Q_T$ for its endoquiver.